SL_2(R)-developments and Signature Asymptotics for Planar Paths with Bounded Variation: Introduction

-This conjectural property is deep and surprising, as it suggests that the interactions and possible cancellations of path increments over fine scales in the $n$-th order iterated integral are being eliminated as $n$ increases.
-Understanding such a property and phenomenon is an important step towards obtaining effective signature lower bounds, which is in turn critical for establishing convergence of signature inversion schemes.
-This point is particularly relevant in the work of Chang-Lyons \cite{CL19}, which is also a key missing ingredient to theorise their proposed inversion algorithm in a more general context.
+This conjectural property is deep and surprising, as it suggests that the tree-reduced property is eliminating the fine-scale interactions and cancellations of the path increments in the $n$-th order iterated integral as $n$ increases.
+Understanding such a phenomenon is an important step towards obtaining effective signature lower bounds, which is in turn essential for establishing convergence of signature inversion schemes.
+This point is particularly relevant in the work of Chang-Lyons \cite{CL19}, which is also a key missing ingredient to theorise their proposed inversion algorithm in the general bounded variation context.

-The signature asymptotics formula was established in \cite{HL10,LX15} for ${\cal C}^{1}$-paths (i.e. continuously differentiable) parametrised at unit speed.
-There is an important reason why we need to push our understand towards the general bounded variation case.
-The conjectural formula (\ref{eq:LengConj}) as well as other similar signature inversion properties, if proved to be true, should be a pure consequence of \textit{tree-redcuedness} rather than of any regularity properties of the path.
-As a result, identifying a suitable condition to quantify the ``degree of being tree-reduced'' is an essential step in order to understand general signature inversion properties.
+The signature asymptotics formula (\ref{eq:LengConj}) was established in \cite{HL10,LX15} for ${\cal C}^{1}$-paths (i.e. continuously differentiable) parametrised at unit speed.
+There is an important reason for pushing our understanding towards the general bounded variation case.
+The conjectural formula (\ref{eq:LengConj}) as well as other similar signature inversion properties, if proven to be true, should be a pure consequence of \textit{tree-reducedness} as suggested by the uniqueness theorem.
+As a result, identifying a suitable condition to quantify the ``degree of being tree-reduced'' is an essential step towards establishing general signature inversion properties.
 If a path $\gamma$ is ${\cal C}^{1}$ \textit{at unit speed}, one can see that $\gamma$ cannot produce a tree-like piece.
-Indeed, if $\gamma'$ is a continuous function on $S^{1},$ it immediately rules out the possibility that $\gamma$ makes an $\pi$-turn at some point.
-However, this perspective embeds regularity assumptions into the detection of tree-reducedness, making the latter property opaque.
+Indeed, if $\gamma'$ is a continuous function on $S^{n},$ it immediately rules out the possibility that $\gamma$ makes an $\pi$-turn at some point.
+However, this viewpoint embeds regularity assumptions of the path into the detection of tree-reducedness, making the latter property opaque.